 For a while, I also owned a Pass Labs X-Ono phono stage.
 I wish I had it available now for comparison, but from memory, I know that it had excellent bass and very natural midrange tonality, but I also remember that it was less refined than the Rowland Cadence.
-The Sw1x LPU 1 by comparison would not have the Pass’ bass heft, but I’m sure it would definitely beat it in terms of resolution, refinement and harmonic purity.
+The Sw1x LPU 1, by comparison, would not have the Pass’ bass heft, but I’m sure it would definitely beat it in terms of resolution, refinement, and harmonic purity.

 Ultimately in audio everything is relative and system dependency is a make or break factor.
-The interaction between speakers and the listening room is one such factor, but perhaps just as critical is the combination of turntable, arm, headshell, cartridge and phono preamp.
+The interaction between speakers and the listening room is one such factor, but perhaps just as critical is the combination of the turntable, arm, headshell, cartridge, and phono preamp.
 There are simply a lot of factors that come into play and a happy marriage can sometimes seem to be a matter of expertise as much as one of luck.
 I won’t state that I exhausted all the possibilities to get the maximum out of the Sw1x LPU 1, but I do think that I have tried enough combinations to be able to come up with an overall conclusion regarding its performance.

 The LPU 1 does not sugar-coat the sound, so people looking for the stereotypical overly lush and creamy tube-thickness may not be served.
 That said the LPU 1 also does not have even the slightest hint of solid state-ness in its character, which makes sense because it is a pure-tube design.
 In fact, this unassuming phono preamp is every bit as refined and harmonically rich as I have heard them and makes me think of the Jeff Rowland Cadence.
 The LPU 1 is every bit as romantically appealing as the recording requires, but without ever letting the emotionality cloud its neutrality.
 Because of this, it works just as well with smooth soul as it does with uptempo rock.